-The results reported in Tables 7 and 8 show that the variables that constitute the common micro foundations of all existing sticky-price theories are as follows: industry type, customer type (households, government, or businesses), product destination (domestic or export), information availability, and contract utilization.
+The results reported in Tables 7 and 8 show that the factors that affect the importance rankings of all existing sticky-price theories are: industry type, customer type (households, government, or businesses), product destination (domestic or export), information availability, and contract utilization.
 Region, buyer concentration, state- vs. time-dependent pricing, recognition of competitor price change, and exchange rate changes are also important factors.
-In general, our results suggest that these characteristics influence firms' choice of a sticky-price theory as a suitable explanation for their price-setting behaviour.
+In general, these factors influence firms' choice of a sticky-price theory as a suitable explanation for their price-setting behaviour.

-As noted previously, the above factors not only affect firms' recognition of various stickyprice theories, but also affect their price-adjustment behaviour and hence their price-adjustment frequencies.
+As noted previously, the above factors not only affect firms' recognition of various sticky-price theories, but also affect their price-adjustment behaviour and hence their price-adjustment frequencies.
 Together, these factors constitute the micro foundations of firms' price-setting behaviour and beliefs.

-5.3.2 Firm features and sticky-price theories
+5.3.2 Firm Characteristics and sticky-price theories